Comments are descriptions in the SQL code that help users better understand the intent and functionality of the SQL command.

 Here, the comment is

--- Fetching all records from the Students table
+-- fetch all records from the Students table

-Database systems completely ignore this line from execution.
+Database systems completely ignore this line during code sql-execution.

 Comments With Statements

-It's also possible to include comments within a line of SQL statements.
+It's also possible to include comments in the same line as an sql-executable SQL statement.
 For example,

 FROM Students; -- from the Students table